Controlling Aquatic Invasives in Little Platte Lake

 As a concerned citizen you can keep track of proposed legislation that could weaken or strengthen laws that protect the Great Lakes or inland lakes like Little Platte.
-Freshwater Future keeps track of pending legislation affecting the Great lakes and makes it easy to send an email or make a phone call to civic leaders concerning such legislation.
-Michigan Lakes and Streams Association is an invaluable resource with respect to legislation affecting inland lakes in Michigan.
+Freshwater Future keeps track of pending legislation affecting the Great Lakes and makes it easy to send an email or make a phone call to civic leaders concerning such legislation.
+Michigan Lake Stewardship Associations is an invaluable resource with respect to legislation affecting inland lakes in Michigan.

 Finally, as mentioned in the Action Plan (see links below), the initial cost of treating Little Platte Lake for this nasty, non-native weed will significantly tap the current LPLA budget.
 Outside funding to help with this project, both now and into the future, will be pursued.
 In the meantime please consider making a tax-deductible contribution to LPLA to help fight the invasives!